Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 ### Agile Project Management

-Agile practices aren't just used for software development anymore.
-Agile has been applied to the whole project management lifecycle in project management frameworks such as AgilePM.
+Whilst agile practices originated within software development, it is increasingly being used in other areas.
+For example, the agile approach as taught in the [AgilePM project management framework](https://apmg-international.com/product/agile-project-management-agilepmr-certification) is applicable to any project where *change* needs to be managed.

 AgilePM also follows the core values of the Agile Manifesto: